 - Take a sitz bath as directed.
 A sitz bath may help relieve swelling and pain.
 Fill your bath tub or bucket with water up to your hips and sit in the water.
 Use cold water for 2 days after you deliver.
 Then use warm water.
 Ask your healthcare provider for more information about a sitz bath.

 - Apply ice packs for the first 24 hours or as directed.
 Use a plastic glove filled with ice or buy an ice pack.
 Wrap the ice pack or plastic glove in a small towel or wash cloth.
 Place the ice pack on your perineum for 20 minutes at a time.

 - Sit on a donut-shaped pillow.
 This may relieve pressure on your perineum when you sit.

-- Use wipes with medicine or take pills as directed.
+- Use wipes that contain medicine or take pills as directed.
 Your healthcare provider may tell you to use witch hazel pads.
 You can place witch hazel pads in the refrigerator before you apply them to your perineum.
-He may also tell you to take NSAIDs.
-Ask your healthcare provider how often to take pills or use wipes with medicine.
+Your provider may also tell you to take NSAIDs.
+Ask him or her how often to take pills or use the wipes.

 - Do not go swimming or take tub baths for 4 to 6 weeks or as directed.
 This will help prevent an infection in your vagina or uterus.